 "I tried to share completed tickets and survey results with my client, without having to grant them access to our internal Jira.
 I had no idea what's the best way to do it, so I turned to the Atlassian Marketplace", remembers Andrew.

 The Atlassian Marketplace helped Andrew get inspired about how to share Jira issues without touching access permissions.
 He searched for the top-rated Jira Cloud apps, and found Better PDF Exporter.

 The solution: PDF document with attachments embedded

-"I just searched on the Marketplace and you guys have good reviews.
+"I just searched on the Marketplace and Better PDF Exporter had good reviews.
 Besides, I found that sending a PDF document to the customer with photos, attachments, and custom data embedded is an excellent idea", Andrew recalls.

 You can choose the PDF export type that best fits your use case

 Links to the embedded attachments will show up in the exported PDF.
 By clicking the links, the recipients can open and even save the attachments.
 This is entirely offline, and the recipients don’t need to have access to your Jira instance.
 To learn more about this feature, check out our documentation!